Run XP as a Windows service

 Contents

-Step by step guide for installing Enonic XP as Windows service
+Step-by-step guide for running Enonic XP as a service.

 Download service wrapper

-Start by download windows service wrapper binary this popular from Github repo.
+Start by downloading Windows service wrapper binary from this popular Github repo.
 Rename the downloaded file to desired service name, i.e winsw-2.2.0-bin.exexp-service.exe

 Create service config